soos3d/Soliditool-solidity-utils-library/README.md

 #### findUint

 Function to find the index matching a uint in an array.
-This function takes a uint as a parameter and loops through an array of uints.
+This function takes a uint as a parameter and loops through an array of units.
-It then returns the index of the matching uint (if it exists), or the 90909090 code if it does not exist.
+It then returns the index of the matching unit (if it exists) or the 90909090 code if it does not exist.

 ```sol
     function findUint(uint[] memory array, uint _number) internal pure returns (uint) {